VincentBernet/Tirico-ShopCameraAnalytics/README.md

 ## Team

-> This whole application is made by 8 students during their cursus in software Engenering at EFREI PARIS :
+> This whole application is made by 7 students during their cursus in software Engenering at EFREI PARIS :
+> -Jean Hecke & Louis Gailhac & Serge Nicolas Excoffier
+> -Hélène Boersma & Emeline Bagoris
+> -Sébastien Fried & Vincent Bernet

 ## Contact
-- Don't hesitate to contact us on Github or on Linkedin :
+- Don't hesitate to contact us on Github or on Linkedin